-- a) Except for Vintage Historic cars as noted in 2.2.2 b), Open- and Closed-wheel Cars may not compete together. - b) Vintage Historic (pre-1972 era) Open- and Closed-wheel Cars may compete together providing the individual maximum weight of the Closed-wheel Car does not exceed 2500 lbs.
+- a) Except for Vintage Historic cars as noted in 2.2.2 b), Open- and Closed-wheel Cars may not compete together. - b) Vintage Historic (pre-1980 era) Open- and Closed-wheel Cars may compete together providing the individual maximum weight of the Closed-wheel Car does not exceed 2500 lbs.
 An exemption to compete with Open-wheel cars may be granted, on an individual basis, for Closed-wheel Cars that weigh more than 2500 lbs., which do not meet the G70+ safety requirements, providing the maximum calculated energy developed does not exceed 2.11 million Joules.
 The formula for the calculation of energy shall be E = 0.5 x M x V2, where M is the mass expressed in kilograms and V is maximum velocity in metres per second.
-Application for any exemption shall be made to the VARAC Race Director. - c) All competitors on a VARAC grid shall adhere to these regulations for any sporting infringements during an event.
+Application for any exemption shall be made to the VARAC Race Director. - c) Newer closed wheel cars (i.e., VARAC Classic & Modern Classic 3, 4 and Classic 5), with approval from the VARAC Race Director, may be allowed to grid with Vintage Historic (VH) cars provided they are limited to a maximum kinetic energy of 2.11 million joules generally equivalent to 2500 lbs weight.
+Certain faster, lighter cars will be reviewed and approved for inclusion on this grid by the VARAC Race Director. - d) All competitors on a VARAC grid shall adhere to these regulations for any sporting infringements during an event.
 VARAC competitors shall also adhere to the requirements of the VARAC Conduct Procedures.
 See the VARAC Conduct Procedures here: https://varac.ca/carinfo/conduct-procedures.
-Any non-VARAC competitor on a shared VARAC grid shall be mindful of the 'spirit of Vintage racing' when competing on a mixed grid. - d) Sports Racing Cars shall normally run with an open wheel grid unless otherwise classified by the Race Director or Regional Chief Scrutineer. - e) The Formula 1200 and Formula Libre grids will run together with VARAC Formula Classic grid. - f) Formula Prototype Challenge is open to all faster open wheel and sports racers with a lap time suggested as better than 1:25 at Canadian Tire Motorsports Park.
+Any non-VARAC competitor on a shared VARAC grid shall be mindful of the 'spirit of Vintage racing' when competing on a mixed grid. - e) Sports Racing Cars shall normally run with an open wheel grid unless otherwise classified by the Race Director or Regional Chief Scrutineer. - f) The Formula 1200 and Formula Libre grids will run together with VARAC Formula Classic grid. - g) Formula Prototype Challenge is open to all faster open wheel and sports racers with a lap time suggested as better than 1:25 at Canadian Tire Motorsports Park.